olivieradjagba/sign-language-alphabet-recognition/README.md

 ## Model Performance

-The table below summarizes the performance of each model, including accuracy, number of epochs required to achieve it, and total training time.
+The table below summarizes the performance of each model, including test set accuracy, number of epochs required to achieve it, and total training time.
 The number of epochs listed for each model includes the 20 patience epochs.

 | Model Type                   | Accuracy | Epochs | Training Time |
 | ---------------------------- | -------- | ------ | ------------- |